Frequently Asked Questions

 Jetlifter™ large (25 mm): 75-125 gal/h or 300-500 L/h

-(more for the longer 12″ and 16″ models but they require more air pressure.
+More for the longer models but they require more air pressure.

 Q: is the injector piece available for sale, so I could make my own airlifter?

-A: the Jetlifter™ injectors are made to fit 16, 20, and 25 mm metric pipe, so it would not fit US customary PVC.
+A: the injectors are an integral part of the Jetlifter™ and Superlifter™ made to fit 16, 20, 25, and 32 mm metric pipe, so it would not fit US customary PVC.
 Plus drilling some 20-30 tiny holes and deburring them is no fun.

 Q: what air pumps to you recommend?